helenclx/100-days-of-code/r1-log.md

 ### Day 31: 2 February 2024.
 Friday

 **Today's Progress:** Completed he Build an NFT Site course from Module 4 (Essential CSS concepts) of Scrimba’s Frontend Developer Career Path, by doing Steps 21 to 34.

 **Thoughts:** This course allowed me to revise many CSS concepts, including compound selectors, block, inline and inline-block elements, overflow, float, etc.

+---

+### Day 32: 3 February 2024.
+Saturday

+**Today's Progress:** Completed freeCodeCamp’s Learn Advanced Array Methods by Building a Statistics Calculator, by doing all 50 steps.

+**Thoughts:** Through this project, I not only got to practice and understand various advanced array methods better, but also learned about various ways to calculate statistics, including mean, median, mode, range, variance and standard deviation.